An official website of the United States Government

-Office of the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs
+Office of the Assistant Secretary of War for Nuclear Deterrence, Chemical, and Biological Defense, Policy and Programs

-The Office of the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (OASD(NCB)) leads DoD efforts to ensure a safe, secure, and effective U.S. nuclear deterrent against weapons of mass destruction threats.
-As the world returns to Great Power competition and the recognition that threats against the United States, its allies and interests are both proliferating and becoming more difficult to challenge, the OASD(NCB) is at the forefront of U.S. efforts to sustain and modernize the nuclear deterrent, while simultaneously providing chemical and biological defense and compliance with international NCB treaties and agreements.
-From the operational, to the administrative, to the speed of response and production, the OASD(NCB) is reshaping the way the DoD meets and responds to WMD threats.
+The Office of the Assistant Secretary of War for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs (OASW(ND-CBD)) leads DoW efforts to ensure a safe, secure, and effective U.S. nuclear deterrent against weapons of mass destruction threats.
+As the world returns to Great Power competition and the recognition that threats against the United States, its allies and interests are both proliferating and becoming more difficult to challenge, the OASW(ND-CBD) is at the forefront of U.S. efforts to sustain and modernize the nuclear deterrent, while simultaneously providing chemical and biological defense and compliance with international NCB treaties and agreements.
+In addition, OASW(ND-CBD) is responsible for interagency coordination and international engagement on CWMD policy and strategy.
+From the operational, to the administrative, to the speed of response and production, the OASW(ND-CBD) is reshaping the way the DoW meets and responds to WMD threats..

 Strategic Goals